Kaohsiung Museum of Fine Arts Tickets

 Kaohsiung Museum of Fine Arts

-The main building of the Kaohsiung Museum of Fine Arts features a simple and grand architectural style, integrated with the surrounding sculpture park and green landscape, providing citizens with a spacious and comfortable space for recreation and art appreciation.
-The museum regularly holds international-level special exhibitions and permanent exhibitions, with rich and diverse content covering contemporary art, Taiwanese art history, sculpture, photography, and other fields, making it an important art center in southern Taiwan.
+The main building of the Kaohsiung Museum of Fine Arts has a simple and elegant architectural style, which is integrated with the surrounding sculpture park and green landscape, providing citizens with a spacious and comfortable space for recreation and art appreciation.
+The museum regularly hosts international-level special exhibitions and permanent exhibitions.
+The exhibition content is rich and diverse, covering contemporary art, Taiwanese art history, sculpture, photography, and other fields.
+It is an important art center in the southern region.

-In addition to the main museum, the Kaohsiung Museum of Fine Arts park also houses the "Neiwei Arts Center" and the "Children's Museum of Fine Arts."
-Through different exhibitions and activities, art is brought into the lives of different age groups.
-The Kaohsiung Museum of Fine Arts is not only a pilgrimage site for art lovers but also suitable for families to come together for picnics and cycling on the vast green space, and to enjoy artistic inspiration within the museum.
-It is not just an exhibition hall, but also an important place for Kaohsiung citizens to get close to art and relax.
+In addition to the main museum, the Kaohsiung Museum of Fine Arts park also has venues such as the "Neiwei Arts Center" and the "Children's Museum", bringing art into the lives of different age groups through different exhibitions and activities.
+The Kaohsiung Museum of Fine Arts is not only a pilgrimage site for art lovers, but also suitable for the whole family to come and enjoy picnics and cycling on the vast green space, and enjoy art in the museum.
+This is not just an exhibition hall, but also an important place for Kaohsiung citizens to get close to art and relax.

 ▲Kaohsiung Museum of Fine Arts Transportation Guide